-After the section to Altdorf I turn left around the bend and consider myself lucky to be able to start the estimated 6.5 hour climb over the top.
+After the descent to Altdorf I turn left around the bend and consider myself lucky to be able to start the estimated 6.5 hour climb over the top.
 The weather is visually favorable to me; a clear sky and a shady start because I cycle on the east side of the valley.
 The only climatic disadvantage is that from the south through the valley a tight, dirty, warm wind blows in my face, so my mouth and throat quickly drie out.
 During the earlier days I was told by several people that the warm south wind is favorable because there are no rain showers and the climb over the Alps is a lot more pleasant.
 Despite these nice words, the headwind wears me out and I realize that from the start of the trip in Mainz I have already had headwinds.

 Just before the “Gotthard-Strasse” really starts, I get another golden tip from local residents that I certainly take to heart: “Bitte langsam fahren!!”
 (Please drive slowly).